Liam-Deacon/CLEED/doc/LEED_programs/csearch.rst

 difficulties in resolving the LEED pattern (i.e. the spots are too close together), vastly increased CLEED calculation times due to more scattering, as well as beam damage to the sample.
 As such an alternative route would be to use different angles of incidence.
-For more information see :ref:`caoi_leed`.
+For more information see ``caoi_leed`` (the angle-of-incidence wrapper program).